 Events and fundraising manager

-Hazel is primarily responsible for the efficient planning, coordination, fundraising and management of our events programme, including seminars and our showcase annual Community Rail Awards.
+Hazel is primarily responsible for the efficient planning, coordination, fundraising and management of our events programme, including seminars, conference and our showcase annual Community Rail Awards.
 Hazel is also responsible for our corporate partnership scheme.

-Hazel has worked for ACoRP for more than 12 years, and her background experience includes several years working as the development officer for the Colne Valley car share scheme, preceded by a period working in the arts at a mental health organisation.
+Hazel has worked for Community Rail Network for more than 12 years, and her background experience includes several years working as the development officer for the Colne Valley car share scheme, preceded by a period working in the arts at a mental health organisation.
 In her spare time Hazel enjoys outdoor activities such as country walks and kayaking.

-Nik is responsible for ACoRP’s communication and marketing.
-If you’ve seen a Tweet from us or read Train On Line, then that’s Nik.
-Nik also provides specialist advice to our members in the North on this topic.
+Nik is responsible for Community Rail Network’s communications and marketing.
+If you’ve seen a tweet from us or read Community Rail News, then that’s Nik.
+He also provides specialist advice to our members in the North on this topic.

 Having previously provided marketing support in regional economic development, arts and heritage and the charity sector, Nik brings wide-ranging experience, including in copywriting, design, websites and social media.
-Outside of work, Nik is a keen runner, and also plays guitar.
+Outside of work, Nik writes and produces music and is a keen runner.

 Having previously promoted her home city of Wakefield as manager of its tourist information centre, Alice now brings her 12 years of tourism experience to community rail.
-Outside of work Alice loves rollercoasters and can often be found researching her next theme park trip.
+Outside of work, Alice enjoys being in the garden spending time with her two rabbits, Walter & Burt and is often researching her next travel adventure.

 Senior administration assistant